Ashe/ashe.github.io/data/content/blog/2022/07/Laplaces-Rule-Of-Succession.md

 ## Challenge nudger

 Another time I've used Laplace's rule of succession was while I was at work!
 I was working on a piece of UI that 'nudged' the player towards content in the game.
 Players had vast amounts of challenges going on simultaneously, such as 'kill 50 players', 'win 4 matches' and 'walk 1000km'.
-The problem?
-Which challenge has the highest probability of being relevant to the player?
+The problem: determining which challenge has the highest probability of being relevant to the player.

-After the review chapter, I'm sure you can figure out why I chose to apply the rule here; how do we compare the player's progress on these challenges when they have completely different requirements in terms of difficulty and time to complete.
+After the review chapter, I'm sure you can figure out why I chose to apply the rule here; how do we compare the player's progress on these challenges when they have completely different requirements in terms of difficulty and time to complete?

 > Quiz time!
 Which challenge would you consider to be closest to completion?
 >